ShekharShiroor/DenosingAutoencoderTFLearn-Test/README.md

 The dataset used for this project is MNIST.

-The  wrapper for deep learning framework Tensorflow, TFLearn is used to implement this project.
+TFLearn wrapper for deep learning framework Tensorflow is used to implement this project.